MarisaKirisame/DefComBlog/Calculator.md

         case "Plus" -> evaluate(j.getJSONObject("left")) + evaluate(j.getJSONObject("right"));
         case "Multiply" -> evaluate(j.getJSONObject("left")) * evaluate(j.getJSONObject("right"));

 If you compare evaluate() to prettyPrint(), you will find that they are almost the same!
-The biggest difference is that one of them have + as an operator that add two Int, and one of them have + as "+" the string.
+The biggest difference is that one of them has + as an operator that adds two Int, and one of them has + as "+" the string.

 This is not a coincidence.
 Think about how we can process program in our calculator language:
  - Given a program in the JSON format, we must retrieve it's type so we can work on it